openstack/horizon/doc/source/topics/testing.rst

 ----------

 These are isolated, stand-alone tests with no external dependencies.
-They are written from the a perspective of "knowing the code", and test the assumptions of the codebase and the developer.
+They are written from the perspective of "knowing the code", and test the assumptions of the codebase and the developer.

 Pros: